 9. Under the franchise, should we incentivise good performance or only penalise poor performance?

+Q9 comments:

 10. Should the performance regime be aligned with actual routes or service groups, or should there be one system for the whole of Scotland?

+Q10 comments:

 11. How can we make the performance regime more aligned with passenger issues?

-By involving passengers and stakeholder groups in the process.
+Q11 comments:

 12. What should the balance be between journey times and performance?

+Q12 comments:

 13. Is a Service Quality Incentive Regime required?
 And if so should it cover all aspects of stations and service delivery, or just those being managed through the franchise?

+Q13 comments:

 14. What other mechanisms could be used for assessing train and station quality?

+Q14 comments:

 Scottish train services

 15. Can better use be made of existing train capacity, such as increasing the permitted standing time beyond the limit of 10 minutes or increasing the capacity limit?
 What is an acceptable limit for standing times on rail services?

+Q15 comments:

 16. Should the number of services making use of interchange stations (both rail to rail and rail to other modes) be increased to reduce the number of direct services?
 What would be the opportunities and challenges of this?

+Q16 comments: